cosmos/cosmos/whitepaper.md

 rather a limitation of all consensus protocols whose network is potentially controlled by an active adversary.

-For these types of attacks, a subset of the validators through means external to the blockchain should coordinate to sign a reorg-proposal that chooses a fork (and any evidence thereof) and the initial subset of validators with their signatures.
+For these types of attacks, a subset of the validators through external means should coordinate to sign a reorg-proposal that chooses a fork (and any evidence thereof) and the initial subset of validators with their signatures.
 Clients should verify the signatures on the reorg-proposal, verify any evidence, and make a judgement or prompt the end-user for a decision.
 For example, a phone wallet app may prompt the user with a security warning, while a refrigerator may accept any reorg-proposal signed by +½ of the original validators.
 If we further require that validators who sign such a reorg-proposal forego its collateral on all other forks, light-clients can be assured by up to ⅙ of the bonded collateral (⅙ == ⅔ - ½).
-Notice that no Byzantine fault tolerant algorithm can come to consensus when ⅓+ of validators are dishonest, yet a fork assumes that ⅓+ of validators have been dishonest by double-signing or lock-changing without justification.
+Notice that no Byzantine fault-tolerant algorithm can come to consensus when ⅓+ of validators are dishonest, yet a fork assumes that ⅓+ of validators have been dishonest by double-signing or lock-changing without justification.
 So, signing the reorg- proposal is a coordination problem that cannot be solved internally by any protocol -- not even Tendermint.
 It must be provided externally.

 Assuming that the external coordination medium and protocol is robust, it follows that forks are less of a concern than censorship attacks.